 Two new Forerunner watches have just been introduced by Garmin (2022).
 Here we compare the Garmin Forerunner 955 vs 255, both of which have some fascinating new features.
+You may also want to compare the 55 here.

 It wasn’t exactly a secret that we’d be seeing the watches at the beginning of this month.
 They arrived as scheduled on June 1st.